Antonio Smith (defensive end): Personal life

-Smith has two children, Antonio Smith Jr. (2003) and Winter Smith (2009).
+Smith has three children, Antonio Smith Jr. (2003), Winter Smith (2009) and Marty Smith (2014).

 Smith, along with his sister Antwonette, founded Smith's Little People With Big Challenges Foundation.
 The organization's mission is to fight childhood obesity.

 Smith's father died 4 days before Super Bowl 50, due to heart surgery complications.
-Antonio Smith shares his knowledge and talent by volunteers his time as a defensive line coach for the Christian Heritage high school football team (Del City, OK).
-Which team is playing in 2018 Oklahoma state class A champion state final.
+Antonio Smith shares his knowledge and talent by volunteering his time as a defensive line coach for the Christian Heritage high school football team (Del City, OK).
+The team played in 2018 Oklahoma state class A champion state final.

+Following his retirement, Smith returned to his native Oklahoma and became a rancher, raising rabbits, horses, and cattle.